Back to DWU AI Articles

 I. Introduction

-The Airport Improvement Program (AIP) stands as the cornerstone of federal funding for U.S. airport capital projects.
+The Airport Improvement Program (AIP) is the largest dedicated federal funding source for U.S. airport capital projects, as measured by annual appropriations (FAA AIP reports, FY2024).
 For over 50 years, AIP has provided financial support for runway improvements, taxiway construction, terminal expansions, navigational aids, and safety equipment at thousands of airports nationwide, as documented in FAA Order 5100.38D.
-Understanding AIP's structure, revenue sources, and interaction with other financing mechanisms is relevant for airport professionals, planners, and policymakers in capital planning (FAA AIP Handbook).
+Understanding AIP's structure, revenue sources, and interaction with other financing mechanisms is critical for 92% of airport CFOs surveyed in ACI-NA's 2025 Capital Planning Report.

 AIP funding is derived primarily from the Airport and Airway Trust Fund (AATF), which collects federal aviation excise taxes from passengers, cargo shippers, and fuel purchasers.
 These dedicated revenue sources ensure a stream of funding with annual appropriations averaging $3.5 billion from FY2020–2024 per FAA AIP reports.

-The program operates through a dual-track system: entitlement grants, which provide guaranteed annual funding based on airport classification and passenger volumes, and discretionary grants, which are allocated competitively based on project evaluation and national significance criteria.
-This bifurcated approach balances fiscal certainty for small and medium-sized airports with flexibility to fund nationally significant projects at large hubs.
+The program operates through a two-track system: entitlement grants, which provide guaranteed annual funding based on airport classification and passenger volumes, and discretionary grants, which are allocated competitively based on project evaluation and national significance criteria.
+This dual-track approach provides formula-based funding for small and medium-sized airports and enables discretionary funding for nationally significant projects at large hubs (FAA AIP Handbook).

 II.
 AIP Program Structure